Teens with Mental Health Conditions More Likely to Suffer Opioid Dependence, Study says

 Quinn says that when it comes to prescribing opioids to teens, doctors should first consider using over-the-counter pain relievers acetaminophen and ibuprofen, which are proven just as effective at treating pain as opioids and carry a lower risk for dependence.
 Doctors can also work with mental illness patients to make sure opioid therapy is short-term, and isn’t being extended for longer than needed.

 If you need help recovering from addiction, understand that you’re not alone, and that millions of other Americans are sharing similar struggles.
-Call our 24/7 confidential helpline at 800-483-2193 to learn more about your addiction treatment options, and to find a nearby detox center ready to help you achieve lifelong sobriety.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to learn more about your addiction treatment options, and to find a nearby detox center ready to help you achieve lifelong sobriety.